All Products

 Network Alpha

 In most cases, the value of this parameter is less than or equal to the value of the Network Rank (Dimension) parameter.
-We recommend that you set Network Rank (Dimension) to 128 and Network Alpha to 64.
+We recommend that you set Network Rank to 128 and Network Alpha to 64.

 The convolution, which indicates the degree to which the model is fine-tuned by LoRA.
-Configure the parameter based on the LoRA type.
+Configure the parameter based on the LoRA Type.

 Based on the official guide of Kohya:

-clip skip
+Clip skip

 The number of times the CLIP model is used.
 Valid values: 1 to 12.
 A smaller value indicates that the generated image is closer to the image or input image.